 - your family has a history of Fragile X syndrome, intellectual disability or developmental delay

-- your child has the physical features or behaviour of Fragile X (regardless of family history)
+- your child has the physical features or behaviour typical of Fragile X (regardless of family history)

 - your child has significant learning problems, trouble with understanding, ADHD or anxiety.

-Your GP or paediatrician (or any other medical doctor) can order a DNA blood test to find out whether your child has Fragile X. It takes 4-8 weeks to get test results back, depending on which state of Australia you live in.
+Your GP or paediatrician (or any other medical doctor) can order a DNA test to find out whether your child has Fragile X. It takes 2-3 weeks to get test results back, depending on which state of Australia you live in.